rpuntaie/blog/haskell.rst

 - ``type Key = Int``
   creates a type synonym for the user, which is not seen by the compiler
-- ``class <Aclass> <params> where`` is a container of function signatures
+- ``class <Aclass> <params> where`` is a container of function signatures (and possibly default implementations)
 - ``instance <Aclass> <atype> where`` declares an implementation of a ``class`` for a type.
   Implementation can be done automatically using ``deriving``.